 and $L(x)$ is the Lobachevskii function $L(x)=-\int\limits_{0}^{x}d t\ \ln \left(\cos t\right)$.
 Recalling that $q=q(b,E)$ (see (\ref{eq34})) we conclude that equations (\ref{eq37}) and (\ref{eq38}) are a system of two equations for two unknown parameters $b$ and $E$.

 There are two ways to analyze the equations obtained.
-The first way can be called direct (or purely theoretical) one.
-At this approach we assume the parameter $a$ given by (\ref{eq17}) as a known one (i.e., we assume $\omega_a$, $\omega_b$ and $l$ to be known values), calculate theoretical parameters $b$ and $E$ from (\ref{eq37}) and (\ref{eq38}), identify these parameters with effective values of corresponding parameters known from the experiment and finally compare the theoretical values obtained with experimental values.
-Parameter $q=q(b,E)$ is eliminated as an independent value at such approach.
+The first way can be called a direct (or purely theoretical) one.
+On this approach we assume the parameter $a$ given by (\ref{eq18}) as a known one (i.e., we assume $\omega_a$, $\omega_b$ and $l$ to be known values), calculate theoretical parameters $b$ and $E$ from (\ref{eq37}) and (\ref{eq38}), identify these parameters with the effective values of corresponding parameters known from the experiment and finally compare the theoretical values obtained with the experimental values.
+Parameter $q=q(b,E)$ is eliminated as an independent value on this approach.
 In practice this way is hampered by the fact that the values $\omega_a$, $\omega_b$ and $l$ are generally unknown and besides it is rather difficult to solve the system of equations (\ref{eq37}) and (\ref{eq38}).
-The second way can be called inverse (or experimentally motivated) one.
-At this approach we identify parameters $b$ and $E$ with effective values extracted from the experiment, consider them as given values while consider the parameters $a$ and $q$ as unknown ones.
-Equation (\ref{eq37}) at large values of $q$ transforms into approximate identity.
+The second way can be called an inverse (or experimentally motivated) one.
+On this approach we identify parameters $b$ and $E$ with the effective values extracted from the experiment, consider them as given values while consider the parameters $a$ and $q$ as unknown values.
+The equation (\ref{eq37}) at large values of $q$ transforms into approximate identity.
 Thus we conclude that within the range of the validity of our approach outlined by the requirement (\ref{eq35}) the normalization of the distribution is always approximately satisfied.
 Then equation (\ref{eq38}) gives the relationship between the parameters $q$ and $E$ (direct dependence $E=E(q)$ or implicit dependence $q=q(E)$).
 In Fig.3 this relationship is depicted at different values of the parameter $\beta$.
 At given values of $E$ and $\beta$ we can define from (\ref{eq38}) the value of the parameter $q$.
-From (\ref{eq34}) we obtain that the parameter $a$ is unambiguously determined by $q$ at given values of $\beta$, $b$ and $E$
+From (\ref{eq34}) we obtain that the parameter $a$ is unequivocally determined by $q$ at given values of $\beta$, $b$ and $E$